- Departments T - Z

 If you no longer own the motor vehicle on which the tax bill is based or you have moved, please contact the Tax Assessor's office at 203-452-5016.
 Written documentation as to the disposition of the vehicle and license plates is required by the Tax Assessor in order to receive proper credit.
 Remember that when you receive a motor vehicle tax bill, nine months of the year covered by the bill have already passed.

 If you owe delinquent property taxes on any vehicle in your name, you may not renew any registrations at the Department of Motor Vehicles without paying your taxes first.
 All past due taxes in your name must be paid in full.
-For an immediate Motor Vehicle release, payments must be made in person at the Trumbull Tax Collector's Office with cash or certified check only.
-When using the online payment system, there will be a 3 working day wait for a Department of Motor Vehicles (DMV) release on all payments made by debit or credit card, you must call the office on the third working day for this release.
-There is a 10 working day wait for a DMV release for payments made by e-check.
+For an immediate Motor Vehicle release, payments must be made in person at the Trumbull Tax Collector’s Office with cash or certified check only.
+When using the online payment system, there will be a 1 business day wait for a Department of Motor Vehicles (DMV) release on all payments made by debit or credit card.
+You must call the office on the next business day for this release.
+There is a 10 business day wait for a DMV release for payments made by e-check.
 All outstanding vehicle taxes in your name, including taxes not yet delinquent, must be paid in order for a release to be issued.
 This includes the January installment.